Sports Management Salary: A Guide

 What is the highest paying sports job?

 We’ll begin with the assumption that a job in sports, or at least spectator sports like football, basketball, baseball, hockey, and soccer, must bring obscene riches with it.
-As in all things, it depends, and there can be a wide berth between those at the very top of the scale—professional athletes—and those even on the next rung down.
+Now, the job outlook for this profession is great.
+However, as in all things, it depends, and there can be a wide berth between those at the very top of the scale—professional athletes—and those even on the next rung down.

 According to Alison Doyle of The Balance Careers, out of the top 12 positions in sports according to salary, as you might imagine, the majority are jobs directly related to the competition and presentation of the game.
 There are, however, a few of them directly related to a sports management career path.
 Here’s the complete list:

 - Coach or head coach

 - Sports agent

 On the surface, it doesn’t appear fair.
 Only the most exceptional of athletes ever get to play pro sports, let alone be among the best.
 The good news is that it takes an incredible effort to stage all these competitions, operate these teams, and get them in front of both live and broadcast audiences.